-EAR-19

-Observation and Assessment in Early
+Observation and Assessment in Early Childhood Education (C-ID:ECE 200)

-Childhood Education 3 Units

-(C-ID:ECE 200)

-CSU

-Prerequisite: None

-Description: The appropriate use of a variety of assessment and

 Description: The appropriate use of a variety of assessment and observation strategies to document child development and behavior.
 Child observations will be conducted and analyzed.
 54 hours lecture.
 (Letter grade only)